Base Standard JSON

 }

-This definition maximized compatibility between X12 and JSON definitions and supporting all the JSON Schema supported non-JSON content encodings and allowing for MIME type to be defined along side the Binary field definition.
+This definition maximized compatibility between X12 and JSON definitions and supporting all the JSON Schema supported non-JSON content encodings and allowing for MIME type to be defined alongside the Binary field definition.

 12. Code Lists